hamd845/portfolio/replit.md

 - ✅ Applied colorful gradient styling to "Hamd" name in navigation bar
 - ✅ Updated all social media links with real URLs (GitHub, LinkedIn, Twitter, Instagram)
 - ✅ Removed hover effects from all social media icons and contact section elements
+- ✅ Added black background to all social media icons in both sections

 ### Current Portfolio Structure
 The portfolio now contains 6 main sections: